Ask for Angela: Criticisms

 The "Ask for Angela" campaign has received significant criticism primarily due to its perceived focus on reactive, rather than proactive, measures.
 Critics of the campaign believe the efforts placed into "Ask for Angela" should be redirected to discouraging this unacceptable behavior initially.
 This statement was echoed by individuals, such as Geri Burnikell, a co-ordinator for SupportLine, who advocates for stronger sentences for those who commit crimes of a sexual nature.

 While the method intends to prioritise the discretion of those seeking assistance, the growing popularity of "Ask for Angela" may render it a hazard, rather than a safety precaution.
 In certain settings, signaling discomfort can possibly alert predators to a potential target, thereby intensifying the danger to those in vulnerable situations.
-These complexities underscore the debate surrounding the efficacy and drawbacks of reactive safer measures.

 Another flaw within the campaign would be the non-compulsory aspect.
 Reportedly, many bars and restaurants throughout London have omitted "Ask for Angela" in employee training.
 When asked regarding the initiative, one restaurant owner in London reported that a high staff turnover rate has created confusion and misunderstanding, and the expenses of the programme were simply too high to justify keeping it.

 In November 2024, BBC News published the results of an undercover investigation which had researchers pose as a couple on a date in different venues around London which claimed to be participating in the "Ask for Angela" scheme.
 In 13 of the 25 venues visited, staff did not respond appropriately to the codeword when approached by the apparently distressed female researcher.